-Prior to 2020, the Federal Backstop did not apply in Alberta as Alberta's Carbon Competitiveness Incentive Regulation ("CCIR") applicable to large emitters, paired with the Climate Leadership Regulation ("CLR") which implemented a province-wide carbon tax, met the stringency requirements of the Federal Backstop.
+Prior to 2020, the Federal Backstop did not apply in Alberta as Alberta's Carbon Competitiveness Incentive Regulation applicable to large emitters, paired with the Climate Leadership Regulation which implemented a province-wide carbon tax, met the stringency requirements of the Federal Backstop.

-In 2019, the newly elected Alberta UCP government made several legislative changes including repealing the CLR, thereby eliminating Alberta's carbon tax and replacing the CCIR with the Technology Innovation and Emission Reduction ("TIER") Regulation.
+In 2019, the Alberta UCP government made several legislative changes including repealing the Climate Leadership Regulation, thereby eliminating Alberta's carbon tax and replacing the Climate Leadership Regulation with the TIER.

 TIER became effective on January 1, 2020 and requires large emitters (facilities that emit 100,000 tonnes or more of CO2e in 2016 or any subsequent year, or that are otherwise eligible to opt-in to the TIER regime) to reduce their emissions intensity by 10% relative to such facility's historical production-weighted average emission intensity.
-This reduction requirement "tightens" by an additional 1% annually, beginning in 2021.
+This reduction requirement "tightens" by an additional 1% annually, and on January 1, 2021, the reduction target became 11%.

 Facilities regulated under TIER have a number of compliance options including physical abatement of emissions, use of emission performance credits, use of emission offsets, the purchase of TIER fund credits, or a combination of the foregoing.
-Persons responsible for such regulated facilities must file annual compliance reports with the government demonstrating their compliance with TIER's emission intensity reduction requirements and such facilities emitting 1 MT or more CO2e will have an additional requirement to file forecasts of anticipated emission for the following year.
+Persons responsible for such regulated facilities must file annual compliance reports with the government demonstrating their compliance with TIER's emission intensity reduction requirements and such facilities emitting 1 megatonne (Mt) or more CO2e will have an additional requirement to file forecasts of anticipated emissions for the following year.

-The Canadian federal government has acknowledged that the TIER satisfies the stringency requirements of the Federal Backstop insofar as it applies to large emitters, at least in respect of 2020.
-It remains to be seen if TIER's carbon pricing (currently calibrated at \$30/tonne of CO2e) will be increased to align with the Federal Backstop's pricing escalation in 2021 and 2022.
-However, Alberta's repeal of the CLR has resulted in the province's overall carbon pricing regime not meeting the stringency requirements of the Federal Backstop.
-This resulted in Alberta being added as a "listed province" under the GGPPA such that the federal carbon tax contemplated by the Federal Backstop will be levied in 2020 and thereafter on fossil fuels imported into or otherwise consumed within Alberta, other than in respect of TIER-regulated facilities.
+The Alberta government has indicated that it will increase the rate of its TIER levy from \$30 per tonne of CO2e in 2020 to \$40 per tonne of CO2e in 2021 to stay within the requirements under the Federal Backstop.
+However, Alberta's repeal of the provincial carbon tax has resulted in the province's overall carbon pricing regime not meeting the stringency requirements of the Federal Backstop.
+This resulted in Alberta being added as a "listed province" under the GGPPA such that the federal carbon tax contemplated by the Federal Backstop will be levied on fossil fuels imported into or otherwise consumed within Alberta, other than in respect of TIER-regulated facilities.

-While none of the Company's Alberta facilities are considered large emitters under TIER, the Company has voluntarily submitted to TIER regulation in respect of several of its facilities via an "aggregate facility" designation available under TIER.
+While none of the Company's operating facilities in Alberta are considered large emitters under TIER, the Company has voluntarily submitted to TIER regulation in respect of several of its facilities via an "aggregate facility" designation available under TIER.
 Certain conventional oil and gas facilities which do not satisfy the large emitter criteria under TIER can be aggregated together and be treated as if they were a single aggregate facility.
-Accordingly, the Company will be required to reduce its emission intensity in respect of such aggregate facility in accordance with TIER, but in doing so, will avoid the application of the carbon tax pursuant to the Federal Backstop, in respect of fuels used by such aggregate facility.
+Accordingly, the Company is required to reduce its emission intensity in respect of such aggregate facility in accordance with TIER, but in doing so, has avoided the application of the carbon tax pursuant to the Federal Backstop, in respect of fuels used by such aggregate facility.

-Like Alberta, Saskatchewan has implemented an output-based pricing system applicable to large emitters pursuant to its Management and Reduction of Greenhouse Gases Act ("MRGGA") and related regulations including the Management and Reduction of Greenhouse Gases (Reporting and General) Regulations (the

-"MRGGR").
-Large emitters under the MRGGR are facilities in certain sectors that emit 25,000 or more tonnes of CO2e, and those that emit 10,000 tonnes of CO2e per year and who opt-in to the MRGGR.
+Like Alberta, Saskatchewan has implemented an output-based pricing system applicable to large emitters pursuant to its MRGGA and related regulations including the MRGGR.
+Large emitters under the MRGGR are facilities in certain sectors that emit 25,000 or more tonnes of CO2e per year, and those that emit 10,000 tonnes of CO2e per year and who opt-in to the MRGGR.
 Annual emission intensity reduction requirements are specific to the product produced by the applicable regulated facility and increase in stringency over time in prescribed increments.
-Like Alberta's TIER, person's responsible for such regulated facilities must file annual compliance reports demonstrating their compliance.
+Like Alberta's TIER, persons responsible for such regulated facilities must file annual compliance reports demonstrating their compliance.
 Compliance options include physical abatement of emissions, using emission offsets, using emission performance credits, purchasing technology fund credits, or a combination of the foregoing.